Frequently asked questions

 - When will I receive my degree certificate?

-- I am graduating in my absence, can I ask a friend to collect my degree certificate?
+- I am graduating in my absence, can I ask a friend to collect my degree certificate on my behalf?

 - How do I obtain my transcript?